hyperspy/start_jupyter_cm/README.md

 ### Windows

 In Windows the preferred way to install this package is by using the Windows MSI installers provided.
-Installing the package add the context menu entries and uninstalling it removes them.
+Installing the package adds the context menu entries and uninstalling it removes them.

 ### Any platform